Richie proudly endorses products by

-Richie runs Avid Pro Tools on a Windows 7 PC custom-built by AutoExec Computer Systems in Staten Island, NY.
+Richie runs Avid Pro Tools on an Intel Xeon equipped Precision Workstation by Dell, on Windows 10.
 For processing he uses mostly plugins by Waves and Izotope.
 For sound libraries, he uses Native Instruments Kontact, IK Multimedia Sampletank, FXpansion BFD and others.
 For guitar processing he uses Line 6 Helix Native software.

 Guitars & Basses

 Richie has an extensive collection of guitars and bases.
 Here is a list of frequently used studio instruments: